Global Labour Column

 GLU is a network of Universities offering unique masters programmes to trade unionists around the world (Brazil, South Africa, India and Germany).
 GLU’s courses are jointly developed by universities and workers’ organisations and are aimed at students from trade union and social movement backgrounds in developed, developing and transition economies.

-Nicolas Pons-Vignon and Phumzile Ncube are the editors of the Global Labour Column.
-They are assisted by a team of reviewers from the ILO, Wits university and beyond.
+Claire Ceruti is the editor of the Global Labour Column.
+She is assisted by a team of reviewers from the ILO, Wits university and beyond.